Comparison of Reservoir Computing topologies using the Recurrent Kernel approach: Background

 \textbf{Sparse Reservoir Computing} aims to increase computational efficiency by using sparse internal weight matrices.
 The computational complexity in Reservoir Computing is mainly determined by the matrix multiplication involving the $N \times N$ internal weight matrix.
 In Sparse Reservoir Computing, this matrix is made sparse by drawing the weights from a sparse i.i.d. distribution.
 Specifically, the distribution is given by:

-where $\delta$ denotes the Dirac delta function, and $s$ takes values between 0 and 1, controlling the proportion of non-zero weights. $s=1$ corresponds to the original non-sparse case.
+where $\delta$ denotes the Dirac delta function, and $s$ takes values between 0 and 1, controlling the proportion of non-zero weights. $s=1$ corresponds to the original non-sparse case, and it is typically set at 0.05 \cite{xue2007decoupled, gallicchio2011architectural} which means that 5\% of the weights are non-zero.
 The variance of the gaussian term is fixed at $1/s$ to ensure that the spectral radius of the matrix stays similar to the non-sparse case.
-The sparsity level is typically set at 0.05 \cite{xue2007decoupled, gallicchio2011architectural} which means that 5\% of the weights are non-zero.
 We focus here on a sparsity model in which a fraction of the weights are non-zero.
-Other works define sparsity with a fixed number of connections per neurons \cite{gallicchio2020sparsity}, the two approaches are equivalent at fixed reservoir sizes.
+Other works define sparsity with a fixed number of connections per neurons \cite{gallicchio2020sparsity}, the two approaches being equivalent at fixed reservoir sizes.

 The sparsity in the weight matrix reduces the computational complexity of the update equation, enabling faster computation without sacrificing performance.
+The computational and memory complexities are $\mathcal{O}(s N^2)$.
 This approach is especially useful for large-scale Reservoir Computing systems where the computational cost is significant.
 Research has shown that the use of sparse matrix multiplication can increase computational speed, while maintaining accuracy.
 Thanks to their simplicity, they are often used in existing Reservoir Computing works.

+\textbf{Structured RC} speeds up computations by replacing the dense weight matrices by a product of fixed structured and random diagonal matrices \cite{dong2020reservoir}, inspired by Orthogonal Random Features \cite{yu2016orthogonal} which are their non-recurrent counterparts.
+The weight matrix $W$ is replaced by:

+where $H$ denotes a fixed structured transform and $D_i$ are diagonal matrices with i.i.d.
+Rademacher random variables ($\pm 1$ with probability 0.5) on the diagonals.
+The computational complexity is $\mathcal{O}(n \log n)$, determined by the structured transforms, while the memory complexity is $\mathcal{O}(n)$.
+Deviating from \cite{dong2020reservoir}, we will consider Hartley matrices instead of Hadamard matrices.
+The Hartley transform is the real-valued version of the Fourier transform, defined as $H(x) = \operatorname{Re}(F(x*(1+j))$.
+It maps real-valued vectors to real-valued outputs and can be computed efficiently on CPU and GPU using the Fast Fourier Transform which is present in all generic numerical libraries in Python.
+By contrast, the Hadamard transform is a simple structured transform but requires dedicated Python libraries.

 \textbf{Leaky-Reservoir Computing} introduces a leak rate to control the typical time scale of changes in the reservoir.
 The update equation for Leaky-Reservoir Computing is given by:

 where $a \in [0,1]$ is the leak rate.
 Setting $a=1$ corresponds to the non-leaky Reservoir Computing case described earlier.
 Decreasing $a$ slows down the speed of changes in the reservoir, thereby controlling the typical time scale of reservoir dynamics.
 This feature can be useful for tasks in which the input signal changes slowly over time, as it enables the reservoir to better capture the temporal dependencies in the input data.